 Shoulder/Elbow/Wrist/Hand Orthosis (SEWHO)

-A orthosis used to treat disorders of the shoulder, elbow, wrist, hand, and/or fingers.
+A special orthosis used to treat shoulder, elbow, wrist, hand, and/or finger disorders.

 A single bowden cable and housing system used for actuation of a single component or control action.

 A single EMG muscle potential site used for proportional or digital actuation of a single function of an electric powered component with a single myoelectric control processor.